GatorloopSoftwareTeam/gatorloop-backend/README.md

 This package will run the database and authentication system behind the Gatorloop website.
 Built on Express.js and MongoDB.

+Want to know who we are and what we do at Gatorloop?
+Check us out at [https://gatorloop.com](https://gatorloop.com/)!

 ## Development

 Want to contribute to the project or test things out?